-You’ll be creating policies and procedures, dealing with staff admin and employment issues, and getting involved with recruitment and interviews.
+HR representatives need a host of attributes, including empathy, discretion, and professionalism.
+You’ll be writing policies and procedures, dealing with staff admin and employment issues, and getting involved with recruitment and interviews.

-As with recruitment work, you will find both permanent opportunities and freelancing options in the world of HR – so look on the normal job sites for “working from home jobs” and “remote,” or on the freelancing sites.
+You may well find that if you work for a large company, the HR opportunities open to you as home online jobs are predominantly “back office” roles.
+As with recruitment work, you will find both permanent opportunities and freelancing options in the world of HR – so look on the usual job sites for “working from home jobs” and “remote,” or on the freelancing sites.

 25. Accountant / Bookkeeper

-There are also companies that hire finance staff directly for online jobs.
-If you’re in the US, take a look at AccountingDepartment.
+Some companies hire finance staff directly for online jobs.
+If you’re in the US, take a look at the Accounting Department website.

 26. Currency / Cryptocurrency Trader

-27. Remote Pharmacist / GP
+27. Work From Home Pharmacist / GP

 The work involves conducting consultations with patients using video-call functionality, providing advice and prescribing medications.

 Our list of home working companies includes plenty of medical firms that are worth a look.

-Searching traditional sites (like Indeed) can reveal jobs for “remote pharmacist” or similar.
-Typically these are permanent jobs where a single company.
+You can also search traditional sites like Indeed and FlexJobs for “remote pharmacist” or similar.
+Typically these are permanent jobs where a single company employs you.
 Private insurance firms also hire “remote” doctors.

 28. Medical Transcriptionist

 We’ve discussed transcription work already in this article, but medical transcription warrants a section of its own.

-Medical transcription usually requires you to have a clinical background and a couple of years of experience in a related role (perhaps as a medical audio secretary).
+Unlike regular transcription jobs, medical transcription usually requires a clinical background and a couple of years of experience in a related job (perhaps as a medical audio secretary).

 29. Online Counsellor

-If you’re an experienced counsellor or therapist, there are now opportunities to help people with their mental health via the internet.
+If you’re an experienced counsellor or therapist, there are now great opportunities to help people with their mental health via the internet.
 Counselling using Skype or other video-chat software is both practical and popular.

-Depending on where you live, you will usually need specific qualifications and accreditations to provide counselling services.
-Typically, several years of training and practical experience is required.
+Of course, you’ll need specific qualifications and accreditations to start providing counselling services.
+Find out how to become a certified counsellor here.
 Beware of providers who unleash counsellors on the public without extensive formal training.

-If you’re already a qualified therapist, you can expand your business to include online offerings.
-Usually you’d use your own website to promote this.
-Or, there are platforms like this that allow you to set up shop, with them providing the technical infrastructure.
+Usually, you’d use your website and/or social media to promote this.
+Or, there are platforms like Online Counselling.io that allow you to set up shop while they provide the technical infrastructure.